 Start small – use your credit card for groceries, monthly utility payments, phone bills, etc. Over time, this will help you build a strong credit history.

 If you max out your credit limit each month, lenders perceive you to be a greater risk.
 This holds true even if you pay your balance in full by the due date.

 3. Limit your number of credit applications and/or credit checks

 As you settle in Canada, it is normal and expected that you’ll apply for credit from time to time.
 A lender or other organization offering credit-based products may ask to “check your credit” or “pull your report”.
 When they do so, they are asking to access your credit report at the credit bureau.
-This results in an inquiry in your credit report.
+This results in an inquiry into your credit report.

 To build a good credit history faster, it is recommended that newcomers to Canada start off with a single credit card (avoid holding multiple credit cards) and keep paying the balance in full.

 There are two types of credit checks: hard hits and soft hits.